harry-bb/elk/README.md

     ssh -p 64295 -l tsec -N -L8080:127.0.0.1:64296 <yourHoneypotsPublicIPaddress>

-Finally, open a webbrowser and access http://127.0.0.1:8080.
-The kibana dashboard can be customized to fit your needs.
+Finally, open a webbrowser and go to http://127.0.0.1:8080.

+Note: The kibana dashboard can be customized to fit your needs.